By: Puranjay Singh Last updated: 20 September 2017

 Link popularity is a measure of the quality and quantity of backlinks that point to a site.

-A term used to describe when a hyperlink on a page points to a URL that is no longer available or valid.
+A marketing term used to describe when a hyperlink on a page points to a URL that is no longer available or valid.
 For example, moving or deleting a page can lead to link rot.

 Long tail keywords are three to four word phrases which are very specific.
 They are used by customers when they are closer to the point of purchase